-If you require an exception to the rule or are attempting to meet our prior authorization criteria, Neighborhood will respond to requests from your prescriber within 14 calendar days for preauthorization requests and within 72 hours for exception requests.
-For expedited reviews, Neighborhood will respond within 72 hours for preauthorization requests and 24 hours for exception requests.
+If you require an exception to the rule or are attempting to meet our prior authorization criteria, Neighborhood will respond to requests from your prescriber within 72 hours for preauthorization requests and within 24 hours for exception requests.
+For expedited reviews, Neighborhood will respond within 24 hours for preauthorization and exception requests.
 Please see Formulary Prescription Drug Preauthorization for more information.